 You need to select five (5) courses from the list below.
-You will study three from the five you choose these.
+You will study three from the five you choose.

-Accelerated Mathematics (by invitation only) Industrial Technology - Multimedia
+- Accelerated Mathematics (by invitation only)

-Big History Industrial Technology - Timber
+- Big History

-Commerce Information Processes & Technology
+- Commerce

-Dance (Stage 6 Accelerated course)
+- Dance

-Design & Technology including Graphics Music
+- Design & Technology including Graphics

-Drama Philosophy
+- Drama

-Elective History Photographic and Digital Media
+- Elective History

-Food Technology Physical Activity & Sport Studies
+- Food Technology

-French Textiles Technology
+- French

-Global Studies (Elective Geography) Visual Arts
+- Global Studies (Elective Geography)